helix-editor/helix/book/src/themes.md

 ### Using the Linter

-If you plan to submit your theme for inclusion in Helix, it is recommended to use the supplied linting tool to ensure compliance with the specifications:
+Use the supplied linting tool to check for errors and missing scopes:

 ```sh
 cargo xtask themelint onedark # replace onedark with <name>